Dominic339/GAM305_GreenTeam/README.md

 Our game design document helped the team decide what tools and techniques to use because it gave us a clear idea of what kind of game we wanted to create.
 Having a plan from the beginning made it easier to organize tasks, communicate with each other, and stay focused on the goals for the Alpha build.

 ---
-Individual Contribution (Jeff Frates – Programmer)

-I contributed to the QA and testing plan by defining how core gameplay systems such as player movement, enemy behavior, combat, and pickups will be tested throughout development.
-I helped design the testing checklist, bug reporting process using GitHub Issues, and the overall QA workflow aligned with Alpha and Beta milestones.

-I also participated in team discussions to ensure gameplay systems are properly integrated with UI and level design, supporting effective testing and overall game functionality.

----
 Individual Contribution (Dominic Collins, Lead/World Builder)